The Complete 7-Day GERD Diet Plan: Your Step-by-Step Guide to Relief

 Day 1: The Gentle Reset

 Today is all about stabilizing your stomach environment.
-We're leaning heavily on oats and lean poultry.
+Leaning heavily on oats and lean poultry.

 Day 2: Hydration and Healing